Phil-Schwarz/TQA/README.md

 # Fachpraktikum-AI Team TQA

-More information and experiments are in the respective branches.
+More information and experiments are in the respective branches of the responsible person.